 Now, this may not exactly be a priority for sole proprietors with no or very few people to pay for helping them out.
 But once the business takes off and you have to hire more employees, you’ll discover that paying your staff isn’t as straightforward as simply handing them their pay cheque every month.

-Business advisors recommend outsourcing your payroll processes once your
+Business advisors recommend outsourcing your payroll processes once your organisation reaches a staff size of 25 or more employees.

 Not As Simple As It Seems